Data-Efficient and Interpretable Tabular Anomaly Detection: Related Work

 \section{Related Work}

-AD methods only with normal data are widely studied~\citep{kddtutorial}.
-The methods closest to the proposed are the tree-based AD.
-Isolation Forest (IF)~\citep{liu2008isolation} grows decision trees randomly and the shallower the tree depth for the data is, the more anomalous the data is.
-However, this approach shows performance degradation when feature dimensionality increases.
-Robust Random Cut Forest (RRCF, \citet{guha2016robust}) further improves IF by choosing features to split based on the size of its range, but it is more sensitive to scale.
-PIDForest~\citep{gopalan2019pidforest} zooms on the features which have large variances which makes it robust to noisy or irrelevant features.
+\paragraph{\textbf{Overview of AD methods}} Table \ref{table:related_work} summarizes representative AD works and compares to DIAD.
+AD methods for training with only normal data have been widely studied~\citep{kddtutorial}.
+Isolation Forest (IF)~\citep{liu2008isolation} grows decision trees randomly -- the shallower the tree depth for a sample is, the more anomalous it is predicted.
+However, it shows performance degradation when feature dimensionality increases.
+Robust Random Cut Forest (RRCF, \citep{guha2016robust}) further improves IF by choosing features to split based on the range, but is sensitive to scale.
+PIDForest~\citep{gopalan2019pidforest} zooms on the features with large variances, for more robustness to noisy or irrelevant features.

-Another family of AD methods are based on generative approaches that learn to reconstruct input features, and use the error of reconstructions or density to identify anomalies. \citet{bergmann2018improving} employs auto-encoders for image data.
-DAGMM~\citep{zong2018deep} first learns an auto-encoder and uses a Gaussian Mixture Model to estimate density in the low-dimensional latent space.
-Since these generative approaches are based on reconstructing input features, they may not easily fit in high-dimensional tabular data with noisy and heterogeneous features and small amount of labeled examples.
+There are also AD methods based on generative approaches, that learn to reconstruct input features, and use the error of reconstructions or density to identify anomalies. \citet{bergmann2018improving} employs auto-encoders for image data.
+DAGMM~\citep{zong2018deep} first learns an auto-encoder and then uses a Gaussian Mixture Model to estimate the density in the low-dimensional latent space.
+Since these are based on reconstructing input features, they may not be directly adapted to high-dimensional tabular data with noisy and heterogeneous features.